Board of Directors

 Karen Legotte: Treasurer, Co-Chair Finance Committee

 Karen has been a part-time, year-round resident of Montauk since 1991.
 An active hiker, stand up paddle boarder and occasional golfer, she spends much of her time enjoying the beauty Montauk has to offer.
 In 2004 Karen was one of the founding members of fundraising group, The Friends of Montauk Downs, and was Chairperson until 2011.
 She is a member of the Columbus Citizens Foundation that provides scholarships for hundreds of deserving students.
 Karen is a partner at Gilder Gagnon Howe & Co., an investment firm she joined in 1991.
 When not in Montauk, she spends most of her time on the road researching investment ideas.
-She also resides in New York City with her partner Steven Goericke.
+She also resides in Florida with her partner Steven Goericke.

 Céline Keating: Secretary, Chair Outreach Committee